ashmathur91/Enterprise-network-Enginnering-/Assignment-1.md

 #### 12. Write a short Notes on :
 ```
+in an Ethernet Lan Enviroment
 a.
 Half Duplex
 b.
-Full Duplex in an Ethernet Lan
+Full Duplex

 ```
 #### 13. With the help of Diagram, Discuss DSL (Digital Subscriber Line).